An endless FAQ to tubeless bicycle tyres

 3. Do your existing wheels support tubeless use?

-If you answered no to any of these, then stick with tubes.
+If you answered no to any of these, then we’d suggest sticking with tubes.

 Tubeless is typically lighter than a tubed setup, at least where wider tyres are involved.
-However, on the road, the answer is not so easy.
+However, on the road, the answer is not so simple.

 The following table gives one example of how the weights stack up.
 In this example, tubeless is 15g heavier per wheel compared to the equivalent clincher setup, assuming the same wheel and rim tape are used.
 Using more or less tyre sealant, a lighter tubeless valve, or a lighter inner tube will sway the results.

-Mountain bikes are run at lower pressures, and generally there is less internal force trying to blow the tyre off of the rim.
-As a result, many riders have had good success converting standard tube-type tyres to tubeless, but that should only be done at your own risk; we don’t recommend them.
+Mountain bikes are run at lower pressures, and generally, there is less internal force trying to expand the tyre off of the rim.
+As a result, many riders have had good success converting standard tube-type tyres to tubeless, but that should only be done at your own risk; we don’t recommend this practice.

-A true tubeless mountain bike tyre will feature a specific bead construction along with an airtight casing that (theoretically) doesn’t require sealant.
-There are also “tubeless-lite” or “tubeless-ready” tyres that are built with tubeless-specific beads, but standard casing that require tyre sealant to create an airtight seal.
-The latter style is far more common in modern tubeless systems as they allow for a substantially lighter and more compliant tyre construction.
+A true tubeless tyre will feature a specific bead construction along with an airtight casing that (theoretically) doesn’t require liquid sealant.
+More commonly are “tubeless-lite” or “tubeless-ready” tyres that are built with tubeless-specific beads, but standard casing that require tyre sealant to create an airtight seal.
+The latter style has become more common in modern tubeless systems as they allow for a lighter and more compliant tyre construction.